comm644/tocdic/original/build, capitalize, and sustain.md

 #tocico

+# build, capitalize, and sustain

-<b>build, capitalize, and sustain</b> -  The groupings used for level 3 of an organizational transformation strategy and tactics tree to group all the necessary and sufficient changes and its preferred implementation sequence under the requirements for "building a decisive competitive edge", "capitalizing on a decisive competitive edge" and "sustaining a decisive competitive edge." competitive edge" and "sustaining a decisive competitive edge."
+<b>build, capitalize, and sustain</b> -  The groupings used for level 3 of an organizational transformation strategy and tactics tree to group all the necessary and sufficient changes and its preferred implementation sequence under the requirements for "building a decisive competitive edge", "capitalizing on a decisive competitive edge" and "sustaining a decisive competitive edge."